-- Relevance to the specified topic (Global Food Security) and connection to the varied themes. - How the session will be tailored to participants as diverse alumni of the Gilman Program and contribute to their understanding of the specified topic, develop their leadership skills, and/or or prepare them to further their careers in industries related to the topic. - Anticipated learning outcomes. - A description of how each session will be interactive and engage participants.
+- Relevance to the specified topic within the theme of Critical and Emerging Technology and connection to the varied themes. - How the session will be tailored to participants as diverse alumni of the Gilman Program and contribute to their understanding of the specified topic, develop their leadership skills, and/or or prepare them to further their careers in industries related to the topic. - Anticipated learning outcomes. - A description of how each session will be interactive and engage participants.
 Lecture only style sessions are highly discouraged.